Particular/docs.particular.net/samples/servicecontrol/monitoring3rdparty/sample.md

 partial: running

-Try toggling the status of the 3rd-party system by pressing <kbd>Enter</kbd> in the **Samples.CustomChecks.3rdPartySystem** window, and watch the change in output in the **Samples.CustomChecks.Monitor3rdParty** window.
+Try toggling the status of the third-party system by pressing <kbd>Enter</kbd> in the **Samples.CustomChecks.3rdPartySystem** window, and watch the change in the output of the **Samples.CustomChecks.Monitor3rdParty** window.

 partial: platform

 ## The custom check

-The monitoring capability implements a `PeriodicCheck` which calls a defined URI every time the specified interval is elapsed.
+The monitoring logic implements a `PeriodicCheck` which calls a configured URI whenever specified interval elapses.
 When the third-party system doesn't respond in a timely fashion a `CheckResult.Failed` event is sent to ServiceControl.

 snippet: thecustomcheck